 Take advantage of park events; when they zig, you zag:

-Everyone knows to take advantage of early mornings and late evenings, however, for some of the bigger attractions in the main parks, the best events to work with are parades and fireworks.
+Everyone knows to take advantage of early mornings and late evenings; however, for some of the bigger attractions in the main parks, the best events to work with are parades and fireworks.
 Your family may not be interested in the parades or fireworks and if not, this can be the best time to head to the bigger attractions and take advantage of the crowds drawing in towards the parade routes.
-With the exception of Paradise Pier in Disney California Adventure (soon to be Pixar Pier), which closes the surrounding attractions for World Of Color, this can be the best time to hit-up Splash Mountain, Space Mountain, Thunder Mountain (okay, admittedly a little bit of a pattern there); basically any of the rides that draw hours of crowds to their line.
+With the exception of Pixar Pier in Disney California Adventure, which closes the surrounding attractions for World Of Color – ONE, this can be the best time to hit up Splash Mountain, Space Mountain, Big Thunder Mountain Railroad (okay, admittedly a little bit of a pattern there); basically any of the rides that draw hours of crowds to their line.

 Have a backup plan and talk about it:

 We all know that plans can change.
-Rides break down, weather rolls in, crowds shift unexpectedly, there are just some things that are out of our control, even for the most in-depth planners.
-This is why it is important to have a backup plan and to share it with your more anxious-minded kids.
-Prepping them for change keeps them feeling comfortable and less as though it will pull their highly-strung, overstimulated environment to pieces.
+Rides break down, weather rolls in, and crowds shift unexpectedly; there are just some things that are out of our control, even for the most in-depth planners.
+This is why it is essential to have a backup plan and to share it with your more anxious-minded kids.
+Prepping them for change keeps them feeling comfortable and less as though it will pull their highly strung, overstimulated environment to pieces.
 Some kids feel as though they are having fun but barely holding it together at the same time, so it is important that they don’t have a meltdown because of a slight change in the plan.